OtmarP/ZipCheck/README.md

 # ZipCheck

-Command-Line-Tool: Search in .ZIP-Files for a Text
+Command-Line-Tool: Search in .ZIP-Files (.apk, ...) for a Text in a File

     ZipCheck v:1.0.16.1216.R
     Error: no Parameter.